1er signes ménopause

 Periods that do whatever they want

-Menstrual irregularities are often the first sign of perimenopause.
-Your cycles become unpredictable: from 28 days, they might shorten to 25 or extend to 35 days.
+Menstrual irregularities often mark the start of perimenopause.
+Your cycles become unpredictable: from 28 days, they may drop to 25 or stretch to 35.

-Sometimes, you might even skip a period and not have your period for an entire month.
-Or your period might show up randomly (which can be a bit annoying—hence the backup period underwear in your bag).
+Sometimes you skip a period altogether and don’t have your period for a whole month.
+Or your period shows up randomly (which can be a bit annoying—hence the emergency period panties in your bag).

-Menstrual flow also varies: heavy one month, light the next, or just spotting (spotting).
-These variations reflect natural hormonal changes.
-When ordering, remember to select various period underwear models with different absorbency levels.
+Menstrual flow also varies: heavy one month, light the next, or just a few spots of blood (spotting).
+These variations reflect a natural hormonal evolution.
+When you place your order, remember to choose different models of period panties with different absorption levels.

 Why so much irregularity?
 The ovaries gradually reduce their production of estrogen and progesterone.
-They become exhausted.
+They’re running out of steam.
 This disrupts ovulation, making cycles more variable.
-These changes aren’t a problem; they’re quite normal.
-This irregularity signals that your body is transitioning.
+These changes aren’t a problem; they’re actually quite normal.
+This irregularity is a sign that your body is entering a transition.

-With these fluctuations, a reliable and trustworthy protection is essential.
-Period underwear fits this unpredictable time perfectly.
-Designed to absorb anything from light spotting to heavier flows, period lingerie offers uncompromising security.
+Faced with these fluctuations, reliable, trustworthy protection is essential.
+Period underwear adapts perfectly to this rather unpredictable phase.
+Designed to absorb anything from light spotting to heavier flow, menstrual lingerie offers uncompromising security.

-You can wear it day or night, even during unexpected spotting.
-Its breathable fabric and odor-control system keep you comfortable and confident all day or all night.
+You can wear it day and night, even when bleeding starts unexpectedly.
+Its breathable fabric and anti-odor system keep you comfortable and at ease all day or all night.

 “70% of women experience menopause as a liberation!”

-Unlike disposable products, period panties are eco-friendly, durable, and reusable for many years.
-They eliminate non-recyclable waste—a real step for the planet.
-Period panties also prevent surprises from periods that arrive too early or too late.
-You can also pair them with other methods, like a menstrual cup or disc.
+Unlike disposable products, period underwear is eco-friendly, durable and reusable for many years.
+It prevents non-recyclable waste – a real, concrete gesture for the planet.
+Period underwear also helps you avoid surprises when your period comes early or late.
+You can also pair it with other methods, like a menstrual cup or menstrual disc.

-At the first sign of irregularity, we strongly recommend seeing your doctor, midwife, or gynecologist.
-While it’s natural and normal, it’s important to consult—especially if the bleeding is very heavy or painful.
-At the same time, a balanced diet, physical activity, and plants like evening primrose can ease discomfort.
+At the first signs of irregularity, we strongly recommend that you see your doctor, midwife or gynecologist.
+Although it’s natural and part of life, it’s important to seek medical advice, especially if the bleeding is very heavy or painful.
+At the same time, a balanced diet, regular physical activity and plants like evening primrose can help soothe the discomfort.

 durée règles